pbrunelle/reading-notes/summaries/2021-07-11 - 史迹 - Graded Chinese Reader 1500 Words.md

 Contains abridged versions of 6 stories written in Chinese.

-- 1st story: After high school, 3 classmates (the narrator and his friends 花花 and 铁山) fail the university entrance exam, are unemployed.
+- 1st story: After high school, 3 classmates (the narrator and his friends 华华 and 铁山) fail the university entrance exam, are unemployed.
 The narrator feels unsatisfied, useless, and misunderstood by his well-meaning family.

 ## Discussion